d2s/Documentation/_posts/2018-01-01-AboutTheUserDoc.md

 title:  "About the user documentation"
 permalink: abouttheuserdoc
 ---
-From April 2020 RsyncOSX documentation is [moved to Netlify](https://rsyncosx.netlify.app/).
-The Jekyll based docs are **also updated**.

 The user documentation is built by utilizing [Jekyll](https://jekyllrb.com/), the built in support for [GitHub Pages](https://pages.github.com/) within Jekyll and the [Markdown](https://en.wikipedia.org/wiki/Markdown) markup language.

 GitHub pages generates static html pages of your project at the address `username.github.io`.
 By utilizing Jekyll you can within minutes setup webpages for your GitHub project.
 I forked the Jekyll template [Jekyll-now](https://github.com/barryclark/jekyll-now), renamed and moved all the previous user documentation markdown files to the the form `year-month-day-name.md` within the `_post` catalog.
 And that is basically what is required to get up and running.